Miranda Lambert uses sarcasm to deal with ‘leggings’ critic

 Miranda Lambert seems to have a fun way of dealing with mindless criticism.

-The singer seems to have had the perfect response for a body-shamer who had some unsolicited fashion advice.
+The musician had the perfect response for a body-shamer who had some unsolicited fashion advice.

 The 41-year-old country star recently shared a series of snapshots from her February adventures, featuring horseback rides, yoga sessions with baby goats, and plenty of outdoor fun.